siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 So the local density rises not because extra energy has appeared, but because the same total $2E$ is now carried in less realized extent.

+But bookkeeping alone does not yet say what contracts the region.
+The proposed agent here is the tangential closure stress of the same self-refracting flow.
+Coherent overlap adds not only the propagating amplitudes, but also the closure-carrying tangential stress sectors.
+If that tangential closure stress doubles coherently, then the characteristic transverse cell scale is reduced by a factor of two in each transverse direction.
+Starting from the pre-overlap union of size $2V$, that fourfold transverse contraction gives the realized occupied extent

+$$
+V_{\mathrm{occ}}=\frac{2V}{4}=\frac{V}{2}.
+$$

+With total energy $2E$ carried on that contracted extent, the local density is therefore

+$$
+\frac{2E}{V/2}=4u.
+$$

+On this reading, concentration is not the cause of the squeeze.
+Strengthened closure is the cause, and the higher density is the scalar reading of the same compaction.

 If exact in-phase overlap gives local density $4u$, then conservation forces the occupied three-dimensional extent of the merged coherent region to be